typst/typst/tests/typ/compiler/import.typ

 ---
 // A star in the list.
-// Error: 26-27 expected expression, found star
+// Error: 26-27 unexpected star
 #import "module.typ": a, *, b

 ---